techno-verse/walmart-scraper/README.md

 pip install -r requirements.txt
 ```
 2. You will have to run `python database_setup.py` to generate DB models.
 3. You will have to  run the Spider with `python -m scrapy crawl ca_walmart -a branch=3106`.
-Where `branch` is the id of thw Walmart store you want to scrap.This will aggregate the sqlite database.
+Where `branch` is the id of the Walmart store you want to scrap.This will aggregate the sqlite database.

 ## Code description